OpenNyAI/Opennyai/docs/source/index.rst

 Welcome to OpenNyAI's documentation!
 ===================================

 **OpenNyAI** is a framework for natural language processing on Indian legal texts.
-This python library provides unified access to the following 3 AI models developed by OpenNyAI which focus on Indian court judgments
+This python library provides unified access to the following 3 AI models developed by OpenNyAI which focus on Indian court judgments.

+This library is mainly for running the pretrained models on your custom input judgments text.
+For more details about data and model training, please refer to individual git repo links.

 .. toctree::
    :maxdepth: 1